Terms of Engagement effective 31 October 2023

 5. Bill of Costs

 We normally issue our bill of costs when the Service has been provided.
+If however, the work involves a large project, we may send you invoices at relevant milestones which would include a deposit.
 We may also send you an additional bill of costs at any time to cover accumulated fees and disbursements.
 We issue our bill of costs and receive payment in Australian dollars.

 You consent to receiving our bill of costs electronically to your usual email address or mobile phone number (or to another email address or mobile number you have specified) or by a specific arrangement for electronic receipt of our bill we have both agreed to.